 RNA viruses, like influenza viruses, have broad genetic variability, which gives them a high adaptive potential.
 As part of the fight against RNA viruses, scientists at the Institut Pasteur – evolutionary virologists – decided to alter their future.
 Along with colleagues from Lund University (Sweden), they succeeded in altering the genomes of an enterovirus and an influenza virus, thereby reducing their ability to reproduce and be virulent.
 This method of vaccine design is innovative, targeted and highly precise.

 "RNA viruses evolve and adapt easily, due to their broad genetic variability."
 That is the basis of the study carried out by the Viral Populations and Pathogenesis Unit led by Marco Vignuzzi.
-"This is why RNA viruses pose a serious threat to human health" explains Gonzalo Moratorio, postdoctoral fellow within the Unit, and first author of the article published in the journal Nature Microbiology, who is soon to return to his new post of Assistant Professor at the Faculty of Science in his native Uruguay.
+"This is why RNA viruses pose a serious threat to human health" explains Gonzalo Moratorio, postdoctoral fellow within the Unit, and first author of the article published in the journal Nature Microbiology, who is soon to return to his his native Uruguay for a new post as Assistant Professor at the Faculty of Science.